Table of Contents

 Synergy x20 By Emerald Guitars

-Another unique model from a custom carbon fiber Guitar, the Synergy X20 is not even purely a guitar.
+Another unique model from a custom carbon fiber Guitar, the Synergy X20, is not a pure guitar.
 It’s called a harp guitar.
-It has one neck that’s a traditional guitar neck and another curved one that works as a harp with six set strings and no frets.
+It has one traditional guitar neck and another curved one that works as a harp with six set strings and no frets.

-The harp guitar was invented back in the 17th century, but it only rose to prominence in the 20th century.
+The harp guitar was invented in the 17th century but only rose to prominence in the 20th century.
 The Synergy X20 is the perfect instrument for playing sustained bass notes on the harp while fingering the guitar.

 The Features of The Synergy x20